The David Letterman Show: Show timeline

-Once the show's cancellation was announced, the final weeks of the show received particular acclaim.
+The final weeks of the show received particular acclaim.
 Esquire noted, "He cut loose with his own jokes until they had a 2:00 a.m. comedy-club edge.
 He reached for his emergency weapons.
 Let go, he let go.
 By the beginning of October, audiences were packing themselves into the studio."
-Ward Halls hitched cross-country with petitions to save the show.
+College boys hitched cross-country with petitions to save him.
 Some Long Island housewives threatened to block Manhattan traffic until the network relented.

+Aftermath

-For the next year, NBC paid him $1,000,000 ($20,000 a week) to do nothing except not work for someone else without their permission, which included guest-hosting The Tonight Show Starring Johnny Carson on multiple occasions.
+For the next year after the show's cancellation, NBC paid Letterman $1,000,000 ($20,000 a week) to do nothing except not work for someone else without their permission, which included guest-hosting The Tonight Show Starring Johnny Carson on multiple occasions.
 Letterman's next program, Late Night premiered on February 1, 1982, replacing Tom Snyder's Tomorrow program.

 Episode status

 Approximately 83 of the 90 episodes produced are held in the archives of Letterman's production company, Worldwide Pants; a brief clip from the finale was shown on Letterman's 15th anniversary show in 1997, and similarly brief clips from several episodes were featured as interstitials on the Late Show's final episode in 2015.
 Some episodes are available for on-site viewing at the Paley Center for Media in New York.
 In 2022, Letterman started releasing interviews from this program (in addition to his later shows) on his official YouTube channel, after longtime Letterman-archivist Don Giller did this on his own fan channel.